MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iprofadmin-createprofile.md

 - Embedded spaces, but not leading or trailing spaces.

 The  _lpszPassword_ parameter must be NULL or a pointer to a zero-length string.

-> [!CAUTION]
-> The MAPI_APP_PROFILE flag is only supported in versions 2405 and newer.
-Using this flag in earlier versions may fail.

 ## See also